loociano/tamatown/README.md

 ##### Disclaimer

-Tamagotchi is a trademark of Bandai.
-This website is not affiliated or endorsed by Bandai in any way.
+TamaTown and Tamagotchi are trademarks of Bandai Namco Inc. This website is not affiliated or endorsed by Bandai Namco Inc. in any way.